 One of the most popular direction cues comes directly from the physical world.
 Perhaps, there is no more obvious and universal way to show the direction as with an arrow.
 That is the reason why a variety of arrows turn up here and there in interfaces to help the user not to get lost.
 It is the pattern of interaction that is clear for people of any age, culture, level of education and tech literacy – and the experiment described above proves it well.

-The website on forest camping uses arrows prompting on interactions with horizontal slides.
+The website on forest camping uses arrows prompting interactions with horizontal slides.

 Home decor ecommerce website uses arrows as the visual prompts on interactive elements.

-The webpage for the hot-dog delivery service the allows for creating custom hot dogs uses arrows to let users see the stage they are at.
+The webpage for the hot-dog delivery service that allows for creating custom hot dogs uses arrows to let users see the stage they are at.